AlexBishopCode/60-MINUTE-SOHO/README.md

 #### BUGS

 ##### Existing Bugs
-- The hero image appears unresponsive to an apple ipad screen despite appearing responsive when tested in chrome Dev tools to that specific screen size.
+- The hero image does not fully cover the hero <div> on some specific screen sizes when tested.
+- The navigation bar remains open after use which blocks the users view of the content when you ustilise the navigation bar until it is manually closed.

 ##### Fixed Bugs
-- The fixed header at the top of the page was covering sections of text at the top of whichever href section the nav bar navigates to.
-This was fixed by adding a hidden divider above each section and linking the navigation bar to the hidden divider above the section positioned the same height as the header.
+- The fixed (sticky) navigation bar at the top of the page was covering sections of text when utilised so the associated sections of the site you were expecting to navigate to appeared muddled and unclear.
+This was fixed by adding a hidden <div> above each section the same height of the nav bar and linking the nav bar to the hidden <div> in order for the user to see the full content of the section they wished to view.
--
+- The booking form loaded an error message once details had been entered saying the page visited was not secure.
+This was due to a typo in the target="" where https:// was written as http://.
+- Accessibility performance failed in testing due to a lack of contract between a previous blue utilised for font-color on the site.
+After changing blue to a darker blue the accessibility rating checked provided a successful score of 100.

 ##### DEPLOYMENT
 >>>LOCAL DEPLOYMENT